Policy · Planning · Research

 About

-Christopher Carl Wilkins is an MPAff & MCRP candidate at the LBJ School of Public Affairs and the University of Texas at Austin.
+Christopher Carl Wilkins is an MPAff & MSCRP candidate at the LBJ School of Public Affairs and the University of Texas at Austin.
 His work sits at the intersection of urban economics, climate adaptation, and democratic governance.

 Before graduate school, Christopher worked as a public school history teacher in Dallas, Texas, where he developed curriculum, analyzed student outcomes, and advocated for improved conditions for educators and students.